Why Menomonee Falls?

 The Village is committed to responsive and effective government services including public safety, library, public works, parks and engineering services.
 Our community is also served by two award winning public school districts and Froedtert Community Memorial Hospital.
 Local services highlights include:

-• A recreation department with dozens of programs serving over 15,000 registered participants a year
+- A recreation department with dozens of programs serving over 11,000 unique customers a year

-The Milwaukee region is affordable when compared to adjacent major cities in the Midwest and Menomonee Falls is an affordable place to live within the region.
-A $50,000 salary here goes as far as a $52,077 salary in Madison, a $53,412 salary in Minneapolis, or a $57,468 salary in Chicago (CNN Cost of Living Calculator).
+The Milwaukee region is affordable when compared to adjacent major cities in the Upper Midwest and Menomonee Falls is an affordable place to live within the region.
+A $50,000 salary here goes as far as a $52,533 salary in Madison or a $61,803 salary in Chicago (Nerdwallet.com Cost of Living Calculator).
 Costs for housing, property taxes, and transportation in the Village are relatively low compared to many neighboring communities.

-*Note: Property tax estimates apply 2016 gross tax rates to 2015 median home values for communities below.
+*Note: Property tax estimates apply 2022 municipal tax rates to 2019 median home values for communities below.